Skip to main content

 The following event types are supported for Sell and Pay transactions:

-• Description: Sent after Ripio successfully confirms a cryptocurrency deposit to the address associated with the Sell and Pay transaction.
-This indicates that the crypto deposit has been detected and confirmed on the blockchain.
+• Description: Sent after Ripio successfully received a cryptocurrency deposit to the address associated with the Sell and Pay transaction.
+This indicates that the crypto deposit has been detected on the blockchain.

 • transaction typically includes: Sell and Pay transaction fields (see below), including details of the crypto deposit.